-Difference Amplifier used with a Hall Effect Sensor
+Difference Amplifier used with a Hall Effect Sensor.

-Using Hall Effect Sensors Detecting Alternating Current
+Hall Effect Sensor Detecting AC

 Hello, I am having a problem reading the data from the hall effect sensor to the Arduino.
 The problem is not that I can't read the data but that when I turn on the device that I am attempting to read the current from my voltages will fluctuate above and below the 0-current voltage.
 I was wondering if their was a way that I can only get the positive voltage and the highest value.
 Thank you for your time.